 To enable MIDI assign mode, click the MIDI button.
-Hovering the mouse pointer over a control will the mouse pointer over a control will bring up the MIDI assignment box, showing the current assignment status.
+Hovering the mouse pointer over a control will bring up the MIDI assignment box, showing the current assignment status.

 To assign a MIDI control, click on the control in Scratch Live, then move the MIDI control.
-The MIDI assignment box should update to show it has mapped the controls to one-another.
+The MIDI assignment box should update to show it has mapped the controls to one- another.